 Not all event_cause’s are possible in all event_type’s:

 interaction, system, embedded_object_event

 Important: When calling API using top position, items array is always empty and top is set to true.
 This is because top request is just used to get current position in the stream of events.
 This position needs to be used in a subsequent call to get most recent data since the top request was issued.

 Pricing And Rate Limiting

-The Firehose API will be a premium Base API that is part of the Snap Advanced add-on.
+The Firehose API is a premium Base API that is part of the Snap Advanced add-on.
 Checkout pricing details.